Geeksltd/MSharp.Docs/Tutorials/9/README.md

     }
 }
 ```
-The "SupplierForm" has a new generic method with the name of **MasterDetail\<SupplierServiceForm\>(x => x.Services)**.
-This method tells M# that this page has a nested form and act like a master detail page. **SupplierServiceForm** class is detail form that inherits from *FormModule* and is like other usual M# form pages, but it has a special method for saving its content and this method is **AddMasterDetailRow()**.
-By calling **MinCardinality()** method we have initialized this detail page with three preselected values and user can't inset less that 3 values.
-If you need to put a restriction on maximum recodes, you can call **MaxCardinality()** function.
+The "SupplierForm" has got a new generic method with the name of `MasterDetail\<SupplierServiceForm\>(x => x.Services)`.
+This method tells M# that this page has a nested form and act like a master detail page. **SupplierServiceForm** class is detail form that inherits from *FormModule* and is like other usual M# form pages, but it has a special method for saving its content and this method is `AddMasterDetailRow()`.
+By calling `MinCardinality()` method we have initialized this detail page with three preselected values and user can't inset less that 3 values.
+If you need to put a restriction on maximum recodes, you can call `MaxCardinality()` function.

 ### Creating Supplier Service Pages
-Use M# context menu to add a root page to the "Pages" folder:
+Use M# context menu to add *SupplierService* root page to the "Pages" folder:
 ```C#
 using MSharp;